bahrus/xtal-salt/README.md

 xtal-salt allows us to party like it's 1999, and take advantage of the [increasingly popular](https://www.chromestatus.com/metrics/feature/timeline/popularity/79) XSLT processing that [all modern browsers](https://www.balisage.net/Proceedings/vol21/html/Thompson01/BalisageVol21-Thompson01.html#d8834e412) support.
 XSLT was the first isomorphic solution.

+If one were to match up percent page load usage with country populations as a percentage of the world population, we are talking a country the size of Estonia.
+Estonia, of course, is the birthplace of Skype and a world powerhouse in [naisekandmine competitions](http://www.citypaper.lv/wife-carrying__championships_in_estonia/).

 ## Use cases